Anette Sanford

-Anette Thomas-Sanford (born April 1983) is a Dominican nurse and politician.
+Anette Thomas-Sanford (born April 1983) is a Dominican nurse and politician, and in 2024 became the first woman to serve as Chief of the Kalinago Territory in 400 years.
 She served as a Senator in the House of Assembly from 10 February 2020 to 6 December 2022 for the opposition United Workers' Party.

 Early life

 Anette Thomas was born to a farming family in the Kalinago Territory village of Sineku in April 1983.
 She was the seventh of eight children; her mother died when Thomas was seven years old.
 Thomas later married Claudius Sanford.

 Sanford graduated with an associate degree in nursing from Dominica State College, and studied health administration at St. Lawrence College, Ontario.
 She later completed a Bachelor of Science in nursing from the University of Edinburgh via distance learning.
 In 2018, she launched a six-month program to train professional caregivers for the elderly, children, and the disabled; seventeen students completed the program in its first offering.